AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 ### Colorizing Elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set {api:anychart.graphics.vector.Fill}**".fill"**{api} parameter in the **series**.
+To apply the color to the exact series we need to set {api:anychart.graphics.vector.Fill}**.fill()**{api} parameter in the {api:anychart.core.cartesian.series}**series**{api}.
 In the sample below we have 5 series with sample data and we'll color each series to different color.
 Here is the sample:

 {sample}BCT\_BarChart\_09{sample}